When you’re a beginner in the jet ski world, it can be very confusing and at times awkward. I saw this all the time when I sold them.

 I see it posted everywhere – You should get a Spark or Ex for your very first watercraft!

 No… you shouldn’t.

-Coming from someone who has sold many watercraft and done way too many test drives with people new to Jet Skis I can honestly say a Sea-Doo Spark or Yamaha EX or any Rec-Lite category of watercraft is not where you should start.
+Coming from someone who has sold many watercraft and done far too many test drives with people new to jet skis, I can honestly say a Sea-Doo Spark or Yamaha EX or any Rec-Lite category of watercraft is not where you should start.

 The Best Jet Ski For Beginners

-While many think the Sea-Doo Spark or Yamaha EX are the best jet ski for the money, they’re not the best purchase for someone completely new to jet skis.
+While many think the Sea-Doo Spark or Yamaha EX are the best jet skis for the money, they’re not the best purchase for someone entirely new to jet skis.